arexbold/TripleBondChallenge/README.md

 - You are allowed to use any Setup Items but only twice per battle.
 - **If you use a Setup Item in battle, you are not allowed use Setup Moves in that same battle or vice versa**.

+### Held Item restrictions
+- You are allowed to use any held item except for the following: Leftovers, Focus Band, Focus Sash, Shell Bell
+- Anything that will heal you essentially

+### TMs/HMs usage
+- TMs found in the field are not allowed to be used.
+You're only allowed to use TMs that you receive from Gym Leaders.
+- HMs are now randomized into Pokemon movesets.
+You are only allowed to use HM moves if it was randomized into your Pokemon's moveset. **You cannot teach your Pokemon an HM Move with an HM**
+- TMs will not disappear after use due to a bug.
+You cannot keep using that TM.
+Please keep track.

 ### Bug Catching Scout Reward
 - After you beat gym 4, you are now rewarded with a scouted mon!
 Congratulations on getting here.
 Now that you know what your team lacks, it's time to search for the missing piece to your trio!
+- You're allowed to use 1 of the 3 TMs that are leading up to the Bug Catching Contest.
+TMs 28, 65, 12.
-- All mons in the Bug Catching Contest are level 30.
-There are no level restrictions anymore.
+- All mons in the Bug Catching Contest are level 30 so there are no level restrictions.
 - You are only allowed to catch 3 Pokemon to look at and decide on **only one** that you'll use.
 If you don't like any of them that's fine.
 You can choose to keep your original three but you **cannot** use the Move Relearner since you've scouted.
 - If one of your Pokemon happens to die from scouting, you are no longer allowed to catch the mon that killed your mon.
 You do not reset.
+- You are allowed to use the Spite Move Tutor at the Bug Catching Contest if you choose.
 - You are allowed to use the Move Relearner NPC at the Bug Catching Contest on your **confirmed picked mon** and only **after you release the mon you're giving up from your original three**.
-- If you are not going to scout for any Pokemon and are satisfied with your team of three, you are allowed to use the Move Relearner NPC on any one of your original three. **Only if you choose to not scout**.
+- If you are not going to scout for any Pokemon and are satisfied with your team of three already, you are allowed to use the Move Relearner NPC on any one of your original three. **Only if you choose to not scout**.

-### Permadeath
-- If **any one** of your 3 mons faints at any time, their bond is broken and you must reset.

-### EXP & Progression
-- EXP is **evenly distributed** among all three Pokemon (via patch).
-- **No wild Pokemon EXP**.
-- All EXP comes from **trainer battles only**.

-### Battle Rules
-- The game is set to Switch mode BUT you cannot see what the enemy will use.
-This is on purpose by design for the challenge.
-- Held items are allowed except broken items like Leftovers, Focus Band, etc. See below.
-- **No healing outside of battle.**
-- Pokemon Center usage is fine of course.

 ### Trainer & Game Rules
-- Trainer Pokemon levels are increased by 30% (still trying to find the balance for the lower level Pokemon for the player)
+- Trainer Pokemon levels are increased by 30%.
-- No shops except for Repels and Poke Balls.
+- No shopping except for Repels.
 - Once you enter a Gym, Elite Four, or dungeon, you may not leave until it is cleared.
-- You are allowed to go back into a Dungeon if you have cleared it.
+  - You are allowed to go back into a Dungeon if you have cleared it but you are not allowed to fight any trainers you left behind.
 - Moves, abilities, evolutions (same typing), stats, etc are all randomized.
 - Forced evos for enemy mons at level 30.
-- More specific rules will come to clarify more information.

-### TMs/HMs usage
-- TMs found in the field are not allowed to be used.
-You're only allowed to use TMs that you receive from Gym Leaders.
-- HMs are now randomized into Pokemon movesets.
-You are only allowed to use HM moves if it was randomized into your Pokemon's moveset. **You cannot teach your Pokemon an HM Move with an HM**
-- TMs will not disappear after use due to a bug.
-You cannot keep using that TM.

-### Held Item restrictions
-- You are allowed to use any held item except for the following: Leftovers, Focus Band, Focus Sash, Shell Bell
-- Anything that will heal you essentially

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.
-- Smarter randomization for stats so that mons are less likely to be completely useless.
-- Removed 16 moves from the randomized move and TM pool.
-(Splash, Imprison, Teleport, Spider Web, False Swipe, Mean Look, Sweet Scent, Spit Up, Swallow, Recycle, Block, Natural Gift, Feint, Fling, Lunar Dance, Snatch)
-- Removed Pick Up from the randomized ability pool.
+- Class system for randomized stats.
+Randomize between 8 different classes with additional smart randomization.
+Less "useless" mons compared to vanilla randomization.
+- Removed moves and abilities to better adjust for challenge.
 - Added HMs to the randomized move pool.
 - 30 Nest Balls, Old Rod, and Smokeball given at the beginning.
 - You can now catch up to 4 mons (from 11 mons available) before the rival.
 This includes a fishing spot in New Bark.